alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 title: "Monads in C# (Part 2): Result"
 date: 2025-09-13
-description: "Build a right-biased Result type in C# and use Map/Bind/Match to compose workflows with explicit failures, including async friction and API boundary handling."
+description: "Build a small Result type in C# and use Map/Bind/Match to compose fail-fast workflows with explicit errors (plus notes on async and API boundaries)."
 ---

 **Previously in the series**: [List is a monad (part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/)